ralucaportase/flot-charting-plugin/README.md

     buffer.appendArray([1, 2, 3, 4]); // or append an array to the buffer
 ```

-A chart redraw is automatically scheduled for the next Animation Frame on push or on appendArray so you don't have to.
+A chart redraw is automatically scheduled in the next Animation Frame on any history buffer change.

 History Buffer
 --------------